abulimov/models_blog/content/post/mantua-english-carronade.md

 ## Build notes
-It's a very simple kit, so nothing really to write about, and I didn't take much WIP photos.
+It's a very simple kit, so nothing really to write about, and I didn't take much in-progress photos.

 Here you can see fully planked part of ship's hull, along with prepared parts of the gun carriage and the gun itself.